jvlad/PinDialog.android.java/README.md

 #PinDialog
 Dialog for entering vary-length digital pin code.
-Android, API 8 compatible
+Android, API 8 compatible.

 ##Attention Message
 Project is under development.
-There is no running parts.
+There are no any running parts.

 ##Development Plan
-1. make number of digits configurable.
+1. make number of digits configurable

 1. add methods for [pin code creation] workflow